Ivybridge: Religion

 Ivybridge has five churches.
 St John's Church (Anglican) is the parish church situated in Blachford Road.
 There is also an Evangelical Baptist church and a Methodist church.
 On the western outskirts of the town is a Roman Catholic church – St Austin's Priory.
 The Salvation Army Church hold meetings in Fore Street.

 In 2011, 65.1% of the population stated that they were Christian, 26.5% stated as no religion and 7.8% did not state their religion.
 Furthermore, there were a few people stating other religions: 0.3 (31 people) as other religions, 0.2% (18 people) stated as Buddhist, 0.1 (16 people) as Muslim, 0.1% (7 people) as Hindu, and one Jew.
 Since 2001, there has been a shift from Christian (down 13 percentage points) to non-religious (up 12 points).

-Sports

-Each April the Ivybridge walking and outdoor festival takes place.
-There are various leisure facilities in the town: the South Dartmoor Leisure Centre features an indoor swimming pool, an outdoor swimming pool, an indoor sports hall, squash courts and gymnasium facilities.
-The South Devon Tennis Centre has four indoor and four outdoor courts.
-Next to the South Devon Tennis Centre are the Erme playing fields (Erme Valley) which hold a cricket field (with a practice net), two football pitches and the Erme Valley Harriers (athletics and road running).
-The town's football team, called Ivybridge Town F.C., was founded in 1925 and play at region level in the South West Peninsula League.

-The town's flat green bowls club is situated at the end of Bridge Park.
-There is also a skatepark in the centre of the town and rugby pitches on the eastern outskirts of town at Ivybridge Rugby Football Club.
-Filham Park has a Cricket Club, football pitches and a fishing lake.
-The other local football club, Manstow FC, play on the football pitches located in Filham Park.
+Sport

+The town hosts the following sports teams and clubs: